To help us deal with your enquiry please ensure you take note of the following information.

 If you are unable to find the notice or address you want, please call the Enforcement Service on 01273 292222.

-The Planning Enforcement Policy [1MB pdf] includes the aims and objectives of the service; the approach taken and the options available to the service; and what the complainant can expect.
+Our Planning Enforcement Policy (PDF 1MB) includes the aims and objectives of the service; the approach taken and the options available to the service; and what the complainant can expect.

-In some cases the Enforcement Team may not be able to take action.
-For example:
+The Enforcement Team may not be able to take action in some circumstances.

 - When the work or change of use falls within nationally defined ‘permitted development’ rules.
 (Do I need Planning Permission?)